 - problems with coordination, speech and balance

-- an irregular or abnormal heart beat
+- an abnormal heart beat

 - stomach ulcer – symptoms include pain, burping, heartburn, and indigestion